doublesecretagency/craft-bootstrap/README.md

 Bootstrap plugin for Craft CMS
 ==============================

-Build your site with the Bootstrap front-end framework.

-***

->This is a plugin wrapper for adding Bootstrap to a Craft CMS site.*
+>This is a plugin wrapper for adding Bootstrap to a Craft CMS site.
 >
 >Credit for the Bootstrap library belongs to the [Bootstrap](https://getbootstrap.com/) team.

 ***

-_* The version number of this plugin aligns with the version of Bootstrap packaged inside._
+⚠️ **The Bootstrap plugin for Craft CMS is no longer being maintained.** It will be retired when Craft 4 is released.

+✉️ If you are interested in taking ownership of this repo, please <a href="https://www.doublesecretagency.com/contact" target="_blank">contact us</a>.

+***
 ***

 ## Automatically Loads Bootstrap